PrateekVerma20/jif-dashboard/README.md

 # JIF Dashboard
-A dashboard framework to quickly build widget-based dashboards with.
+A dashboard framework to quickly build widget-based dashboards.

 Supports sections built out of widgets using a packery grid.
 Check out the `Samples` folder for a starting template.